-Here are five reasons why they may not be an effective retention tactic:
+Here are five reasons for why counter offers may not be an effective retention tactic.

 1. No long-term solution